 Understanding the Employee Retention Credit

-The Employee Retention Credit (ERC) comes from the CARES ACT of 2020.
-Along with the Paycheck Protection Program (PPP), the ERC is part of the act that exists to help businesses recover the costs of retaining and paying employees during and after hardships resulting from the COVID-19 pandemic.
+The Employee Retention Credit (ERC) originated in the CARES Act of March 25, 2020, the Consolidated Appropriations Act of December 27, and the American Rescue Plan Act of 2021 of March 11, 2021.
+Along with the Paycheck Protection Program (PPP), the ERC exists to help businesses recover the costs of retaining and paying employees during the economic hardships resulting from the COVID-19 pandemic.

-Although the ERC is less well known than the Paycheck Protection Program, businesses qualified for the PPP can also claim the ERC for 2020 and 2021.
+Although the ERC is lesser known than the Paycheck Protection Program, businesses that received PPP can also claim the ERC for qualifying 2020 and 2021 quarters.
 So what’s the difference between the two?
-The PPP is a loan program to pay employees, while the ERC is a tax credit businesses claim for their wages during the COVID-19 pandemic.
+The PPP was a loan program to pay employees, while the ERC is a tax credit qualifying businesses can claim for wages and health plan expenses paid during the COVID-19 pandemic.

 - Qualified employers can claim up to $26,000 per employee for 2020-2021.

-There are two ways your business can qualify to receive the ERC:
+There are three ways your business can qualify to receive the ERC:

-Qualifier #2: Experienced a Significant Decline in Your Business’s Gross Receipts
+Qualifier #1: Your Business Experienced a Significant Decline in Gross Receipts

 Let Verity Tax Credits Help You Claim Your ERC

-At Verity Tax Credits, LLC, our experienced team can walk you step by step through the process of claiming the Employee Retention Credits your business deserves.
-Don’t leave money on the table—Verity Tax Credits, LLC, can help you maximize savings for your business.
-Schedule a 20-minute call to discuss whether you qualify for employee retention tax credits.
+At Verity Tax Credits, LLC, our experienced team can help you to navigate the complex process of claiming the Employee Retention Credits your business deserves.
+Don’t leave money on the table—Verity Tax Credits can help you maximize savings for your business.
+Schedule a 20-minute call to discuss whether you qualify.